Tailor the Rebellion: Why I Started Dandy & Rebel

 A Bit of History, A Lot of Drama

-My work is heavily inspired by 18th-century fashion - give me a frock coat and I’m living (however I’m a sucker for 50’s couture!)
-But don’t worry, we’re not stuck in the past.
-Think Vivienne Westwood meets The Scarlet Pimpernel with a dash of camp chaos and a nod to modern comfort.
-I like to mix tailoring with drama, and a lot of what you’ll see here will be that perfect cocktail of historical silhouette meets modern queer flair.
+My work is influenced by 18th-century fashion.
+I have a soft spot for frock coats and also for 50’s couture.
+But I’m not stuck in the past.
+Think Vivienne Westwood meets The Scarlet Pimpernel, with some camp and a focus on comfort.
+I like to mix tailoring with drama, so what you’ll see here is a blend of historical shapes and modern queer style.

 So What Now?

-If you’ve ever looked in the mirror and wished your reflection felt more you, you’re in the right place.
-I don’t have all the answers, but I am really good with a sewing machine.
+If you’ve ever wanted your reflection to feel more like you, you’re in the right place.
+I don’t have all the answers, but I do know my way around a sewing machine.

-Thanks for being here.
-I can’t wait to show you what’s next.
+Thank you for being here.
+I look forward to sharing what’s next.

 Love,